McMasterRS/WARIO-Editor/docs/user/userGuide.md

-# Using WARIO
+# Using The WARIO Editor
-How to interact with the WARIO interface
+How to interact with the WARIO Editor

 ---